Welcome by the Founder and President

 The First Lady Mrs Grace Mugabe managed to raise US$75,000 needed for kidney transplant in South Africa since there are no transplant facilities in Zimbabwe.
 After raising enough funds, I finally had a kidney transplant on 14 August 1999 at Garden City Hospital in Johannesburg in South Africa.
-After transplant I went back to school to complete my studies and on 20 March 2000, I graduated with a BSc Hons Degree in Economics from the University of Zimbabwe.
+After transplant I went back to school to complete my studies and on 20 June 2000 I gratuated with a BSc Honors in Esonomics.

 The birth of Africa Health Organisation

 All these gave birth to Africa Health Organisation (AHO).
 Consultation began in Zimbabwe with medical professionals at College of Health Sciences at the University of Zimbabwe, then South Africa and trips abroad.
-However, the consultation was put on hold after I was offered a place to study Master of Business Administration (MBA) at Kent Business School at the University of Kent in UK.
+However, the consultation was put on hold after I moved to the UK.
 After studies Africa Health Organisation (AHO) was finally established in UK in 2009.
 It did not start to operate until 16 January 2016 when it registered with the British government.